 Ship Motifs in the Negev Desert

-The Egyptian solar myth in the Negev rock art
+The Egyptian Solar Myth in the Negev

-Boat Types in the Negev Desert
+Boat Types and the Tri-Finger Vessel

 Conclusion